Coastal ocean dynamics applications radar: Computation of the radial velocity of currents

 This means that when the emitted signal hits waves with wavelength equal to one-half of the transmitted signal, the signal that is scattered back to the antenna will be in phase.
 Therefore, these waves will produce a scattered signal “stronger” and thus easily identifiable, which is measured by the CODAR system.
 Thus, the current speed is extracted by determining the Doppler Shift of the waves.

 However, the above equations represent a simplified model, as they assume that the reflecting waves are not moving.
-This is of course untrue and, because of the motion, the frequency of the scattered signal (and therefore its wavelength) is not the same as the one of the transmitted signal.
+This is of course untrue and, because of the motion, the frequency of the scattered signal (and therefore its wavelength) is not the same as that of the transmitted signal.
 In fact, “waves moving toward the receiver increase the return frequency, while waves moving away decrease the return frequency”.